sethgis/Wind-Erosion-Modelling/source/Background/Climate Erosivity Factor.rst

 However, for generating a
 sensitivity map, the final CE will be fuzzified by a linear function to yield values that are between 0 and 1 scale.
-Fuzzification saves a user the complexities of rescaling their values to laboratory tested ranges as applied by (Fryrear et al., 1998).
+Fuzzification saves a user the complexities of rescaling their values to meteorological tested ranges as applied by (Fryrear et al., 1998).